There is an ever increasing amount of bat related research happening in the UK and around the world.

 However, there are other ways of accessing full articles that will not cost you a penny!
 Here are some suggestions:

-1. British Islands Bats is a new online journal (first edition due spring 2020) where bat workers, researchers and enthusiasts share their experiences and knowledge of bats across the British Islands.
+1. British Islands Bats is a new online journal where bat workers, researchers and enthusiasts share their experiences and knowledge of bats across the British Islands.

 3. Northern Bats is an archived resource with four volumes about bat research and projects in the North of England.